wp-plugins/participants-database/readme.txt

 5. When someone signs up, an email is sent to them with a private link to their record so they can fill out all the fields you want them to.
 This is why you need to tell the plugin where your `[pdb_record]` shortcode is.
 You can define which fields they will see there on the "manage fields" page.
 6. Go to the plugin settings page to set up the emails.
 There are both user and admin emails sent on a signup, and you can determine the content of the emails and also whether to send them and to whom.

 Of course, records can be entered in the backend by a user with "edit posts" or above capabilities.
 Setting up the fields and plugin settings requires an admin.
-Records can also be imported with a CSV file.
+Records can also be imported with a CSV file. <a id="shortcodes"></a>

 = Shortcodes this Plugin Uses =